lbl-srg/obc/specification/source/useCases.rst

 Secondary Actors             The controls design tool with template control
                              sequences and a package with elementary CDL blocks.

-                             The HVAC and controls library.
+                             The HVAC plant and control sequence library.
 ---------------------------  ---------------------------------------------------
 Trigger                      n/a
 ---------------------------  ---------------------------------------------------